confluentinc/ksql/design-proposals/klip-11-DQL.md

 -- the result table may be persistent via CREATE TABLE statement (current not allowed in KSQL: note, this would create a RDBMS style table, --   not a MV, and hence after the TABLE is created, insert/update/delete statement could be allowed):
 --   in particular CREATE TABLE would create an empty table, and the AS part would load the query result into the new table;
---   we might add this the persistent query version only in the future -- a KLIP-8 "pull query" (we can add filters, projections etc) -- the query conceptually "scans" the full inputTable (in particular the current generation when the query is issued), computes the finite result, and terminates
+--   we might add the persistent query version only in the future) -- a KLIP-8 "pull query" (we can add filters, projections etc) -- the query conceptually "scans" the full inputTable (in particular the current generation when the query is issued), computes the finite result, and terminates